bednarzk/power-outages-analysis/README.md

   frameborder="0"
 ></iframe>

-This choropleth shows the geographic distribution of the total number of outages recorded from 2000 to 2016.
 It appears that California and Texas have the highest total number of outages, with 210 and 127 outages, respectively.
 There also seems to be a higher number of total outages in Washington and the Midwest.
 It appears that there may be geographic factors affecting the *number* of outages, but it is still unclear whether the number of outages is indicative of the *size* of the outages based on number of customers affected.

 ## Bivariate Analysis

+Here we are analyzing the number of customers affected by power outages based on the year.

 <iframe
   src="assets/fig3.html"